openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       "The browser emits these events when you click **Save**."

   * - Acronyms
-    - Always spell out on first mention.
+    - Always spell out on first mention per page.

       Students see your course in the learning management system (LMS).